The Isle of Man contains a set of historical landmarks depicting the distinct history of island.

-- Castle Rushen - One of the best preserved large medieval castles in Britain, constructed in time period from 1250 to 16th century.
+- Castle Rushen - One of the best preserved large medieval castles in Britain, constructed in time period from 1250 to the 16th century.

 - Peel Castle - Castle on a small island at Peel town.
-Originally here was located Celtic monastery, castle built in 11th century by Vikings from wood.
-In 14th century most of the castle was of stone.
+Originally here was located Celtic monastery, castle built in the 11th century by Vikings from wood.
+In the 14th century most of the castle was of stone.
 Remaining impressive outer walls.